rpeloff/research_images/README.md

 # Docker Research Images

-A repository for Docker images used to build research environments.
+This repository contains a collection of Docker images used to set up my research environments.
+Inspired by the [_Deepo_](https://github.com/ufoym/deepo) series of Docker images.

 ## TensorFlow Base